guilhermegules/sandbox/android/android-architecture.md

     - **Network Stack**: It effectively handles the network communication.
     - **Driver Model**: It ensures that the application works properly on the device and hardware manufacturers responsible for building their drivers into the Linux build.

+## Best practices for app security

+- Apply secure communication
+- Offer the correct ones
+- Store data securely
+- Keep services and dependencies up to date

+## Safety Tips

+- Data storage
+  - Use internal storage
+  - Use external storage
+  - Use content providers
+- Use licensing

+## Security with data

+- Work with data more securely
+- Work with data more securely on other Android versions

+## How to protect against security threats with SafetyNet [API]

+- Protection against, fake users, malicious apps and more

 ## Useful links:

 - [Android docs architecture](https://developer.android.com/topic/libraries/architecture)